 A closer look at two german initiatives from international corporations BASF (2014) and Evonik (2014) reveals that none of them developed organizational responsibilities and procedures to detect and sanction the compliance of their Codes of Conduct.
-The absence of those procedures shows that corporations are not able to responsibly govern the risks of nanotechnology.
+The absence of those procedures not only infringes normative expectations of corporations' behavior.
+It may also cause negative consequences of those groups the Codes of Conduct seek to protect.

 Leaving aside concerns that these initiatives are more a marketing strategy than an actual attempt to absorb nanotechnology's risks, the implementation of Codes of Conduct opens up the opportunity and necessity to influence corporate behavior.
+This contribution tries to evaluate procedures which immediately can be implemented and pave the way for democratically shaping the standardization process.